levy-web/moringa-week-3-code--challenge/README.md

 ## Deployment

-open the json server by running the following command

-     npx json-server --watch db.json

-you can now open the html with a browser to view the site.

-deployed using github hosting but requires the db.json file running to view details of the site since its a local database.
+deployed using github hosting, use the link below to view the site.

      https://levy-web.github.io/moringa-week-3-code--challenge/

-you need json server running locally